24-Year-Old Center – Calgary Flames

 Joe Colborne Contract Information:

-Signed a one-year deal with Toronto in July of 2013.
+Signed a two-year, $2.55 million contract extension with Calgary in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Joe Colborne – simply subscribe now.

 |2014-15 Proj||24||NHL||CGY||80||Subscribe now to see our 2014-15 projections for Joe Colborne|

 Age is determined on October 1st of each season.No Yes

 Joe Colborne: Past News Updates ( ▲ View most recent update )

 Colborne earned the nickname Little Joe when he went into the Bruins' system because their fans wanted him to be the next Joe Thornton.
 No chance.
 He's decent enough, but the clock is ticking on this gentle, playmaking giant.
 Yes, he's only 23, but he has just 16 NHL games under his belt.
 That pales in comparison to fellow 2008 first rounders like Steven Stamkos, Drew Doughty, Alex Pietrangelo, Jordan Eberle, Erik Karlsson and even Cody Hodgson.
 He inked a one-year deal with the Leafs this offseason and he'll be lucky to earn a third-line gig this season.
 He probably won't be worth your while unless you're in the deepest and largest of leagues.

 Colborne's immediate future -- at least with the Buds -- lies on the wing.
 He's a natural center, but that spot is crowded in Toronto.
 So he'll battle in camp with Nazem Kadri and Matt Frattin for a job on the third line.
 His theoretical upside remains high -- there aren't many 6-5 centers with hands like his.
 But he still has some growing to do as a player.
 He remains a keeper option, but he won't bring value in single-year formats.
 Expect him to start the season with the Marlies.